Embodiment

 When you can see deeper into the nature of reality, you start to realise that things aren’t always as they seem on the surface.
 You have access to fundamentally different ways of experiencing the world that can reduce how attached you feel to your thoughts, feelings and perceptions.

-Psychedelic drugs also give you access to these states.
+Psychedelic drugs can also give you access to these states.
 The benefit of reaching them through meditation is that you are more likely to be able to bring back the insights and meaning into your daily life, because you have opened the pathways in your heart and mind in a sustainable way.
 However, safely taking psychedelic drugs can be a profound and useful experience for deepening your relationship with the world, experiencing new ways of looking and having some fun.

 While all these meditative states do need to be treated with respect, I don’t believe that being secretive about them is particularly helpful for anyone.
 People experience these things by accident in their daily lives and often in meditation without realising it.
 It is important for people to be able to find a way to connect with their experiences and make sense of them in a way that is meaningful.
 Without a safe space to hear and talk about them, people will repress their experiences and be much more likely to be disturbed by them.